Solar panels with Octopus

 Agile Outgoing tracks half-hourly wholesale prices.
 It can suit homes with a battery or flexible export behaviour because you may be able to export when prices are higher.
 It can also disappoint if most of your surplus leaves the house during sunny, low-demand periods.
 Choose it because you understand the variability, not because one good historical slot looked attractive.

-Standard Flux should now be treated as legacy context for most new switchers.
-Octopus’s Flux page currently says the tariff is temporarily unavailable, so do not plan a new solar purchase around joining standard Flux unless Octopus reopens it.
-Intelligent Octopus Flux is a separate automated battery option with its own live eligibility checks for supported battery brands, solar panels and smart-meter setup.
+Standard Flux is now the manual solar-and-battery route to check on Octopus’s live pages.
+Do not plan a new solar purchase from old unavailable/legacy notes; check the current Flux page, export setup and smart-meter requirements.
+Intelligent Octopus Flux is a separate automated battery option that can be paused during volatile periods and has its own live eligibility checks for supported battery brands, solar panels and smart-meter setup.
 The Flux reference guide is the better next step if you are comparing those battery routes.

 What Octopus needs before it can pay export